michal-m/kohana-modules-multiplesessions/README.md

 ## Configuration

-You can configure your cookies in `MODPATH/multiple-sessions/config/sessions.php` file.
+You can configure your sessions and their cookies in your `APPPATH/config/sessions.php` file.
 This module provides support for 2 types of session drivers - cookie and database.
 Both has some basic configuration: